cademirci/cademirci.github.io/_drafts/2020-05-08-some-things-about-css-animations.md

 }
 ```

 These headers are my big illustration headers.
-I make them fade in, instead of all elements or the whole body.
+I make them fade in, instead of the whole body.